-The contractual documentation expressly prescribes that the supplies and services subject to the contract are carried out in compliance with the minimum social standards in terms of human rights and working conditions along the supply chain as defined by the fundamental Conventions of the International Labour Organisation and the United Nations General Assembly - on health and safety in the workplace, definition of minimum wage, working hours, social security, human rights, child labour, forced labour, discrimination, trade union freedom and the right to collective bargaining - and by the national legislation in force in the countries where the stages of the supply chain are carried out.
+The contractual documentation expressly prescribes that the supplies and services subject to the contract are carried out in compliance with the minimum social standards in terms of human rights and working conditions along the supply chain as defined by the fundamental Conventions of the International Labour Organisation and the United Nations General Assembly on health and safety in the workplace, definition of minimum wage, working hours, social security, human rights, child labour, forced labour, discrimination, trade union freedom and the right to collective bargaining - and by the supply chain are carried out.
 The above contractual commitment, already declared during the tender through the signing of a special declaration, involves, in case of violations, the application of a penalty, without prejudice to the right to terminate the contract.